Technigo/project-react-native-app/README.md

 ## View it live

-This is the project on Expo https://expo.io/@erry/projects/dont-drop-your-phone The Expo app is required to scan the QR code and open the app.
+This is the project on Expo https://expo.io/@erry/projects/shake-it The Expo Go app is required to scan the QR code and open the project.